snackshell/aegis-cardano/docs/index.rst

 License
 -------

 Aegis Cardano Security Guardian is licensed under the MIT License.
-See the :doc:`LICENSE` file for details.
+See the `LICENSE` file for details.

 .. note::
    This documentation is for version 0.1.0.
 For other versions, please check the documentation on `Read the Docs <https://aegis-cardano.readthedocs.io/>`_.